LENS-TUGraz/simba/README.md

 pip3 install --user -r requirements.txt
 pip3 install --user --editable Simba
 ```
-You can now use Simba like any other Python package and we recommend the usage within an IDE (e.g., [Spyder](https://www.spyder-ide.org/) has been proven very convenient).
+You can now use Simba like any other Python package and we recommend the usage within an IDE (e.g., [Spyder](https://www.spyder-ide.org/) has proven to be very convenient).